amaurineo/linkedin_jobs_analysis/README.md

 - **LinkedIn Job Postings**: Scraped using automated scripts.
   - **Ethical Considerations**:
-    - The scraper respects LinkedIn's robots.txt and rate limits.
     - Data is collected for educational and research purposes only.
     - No personal or sensitive user data is collected.
 <br>